sorXCode/pollesen-cms/README.md

 ## Database Requirement

-RDMS databases(PostgreSQL, MySQL) url should be specified in the `.env` file If the url is absent, Sqlite3 would be used
+PostgreSQL database url should be specified in the `.env` file If the url is absent, Sqlite3 would be used

 NOTE: To run website, create a local `.env` file from the `.env.example` file at the application root.